 Founder Sebastian Ang brought us through the sliding door that blends into the oak storefront, which then reveals a sleek, neon-lit alleyway, boasting lanterns, leading into the chic speakeasy.
 And, the alley has already become a superb new location for instagrammable selfies.

-Once you’ve reached the speakeasy, it feels more like you’re stepping into a club rather than a place to dine – which is another reason Synthesis stands out from the crowd.
+Once you’ve reached the secret speakeasy, it feels more like you’re stepping into a club rather than a place to dine – which is another reason Synthesis stands out from the crowd.
 Inside discover a mix of private booths, and high or low dining tables – each decked out with a gold metal lamp.
 Certainly, the perfect place for a date or group dinner, because the music and crowd doesn’t overshadow with noise.

 If you’ve a good eye for detail, you’ll have no trouble spotting the TCM-style designs, with the five elements evident of wood, fire, earth, metal and water inside the sleek and luxurious space.